The Courtauld employs a part-time Careers Consultant, Karen Deadfield.

 1. Identify target employers.
 Once you have an idea of the roles that interest you and the skills you offer, research the key employers you would most like to work for.
 Try to identify a maximum of ten and focus on them in batches of 3-4.
 What do they do?
 What are their plans?
 What entry-level roles might interest you?
 Log what you find out and make this a project you work on a little every week.

-2. Building your community is so important right now.
+2. Building your community is always important.
 This is partly about making sure the people around you are supportive and constructive but also reaching out to others for information and support.
-You might think that people are too busy to want to respond but we are all feeling isolated and, maybe, it would be nice to get an email or call from someone they can spend a bit of time with, reflecting on their own career or supporting you getting started with yours.
+You might think that people are too busy to want to respond, maybe, it would be nice to get an email or call from someone they can spend a bit of time with, reflecting on their own career or supporting you getting started with yours.
 So, once you have your target employers, find a couple of interesting contacts and plan your approach!
 If you are not confident about doing this, read this article which gives some nice tips for networking if you are an introvert or dread meeting new people.

 3. Update your LinkedIn profile and start using it to network!
 Your Careers Consultant can help you improve your profile if you are not confident it says what you want it to.
 However, it’s not just about the profile.
 Are you making connections (always do this from their profile page and add a note) and following target employers?
 Do you know how to find alumni and approach them for an information interview?
 Check out Raj Sidhu’s short video on how to network online to learn more about your target sector, find a mentor or get access to the vacancies that are never published externally.